Back To Search Results

 Complications

-The key to arriving at the diagnosis is to differentiate vertigo from other causes of dizziness or imbalance and to distinguish central from peripheral causes of vertigo.
-An accurate diagnosis is essential and critical in life-threatening causes.
+The key to arriving at a diagnosis is to differentiate vertigo from other causes of dizziness or imbalance and distinguish between central and peripheral causes of vertigo.
+An accurate diagnosis is essential and critical in cases of life-threatening conditions.
 Peripheral causes of vertigo are usually associated with little to no complications.
-Complications arising from the central causes of vertigo are variable, depending on whether the etiology is accurately identified and properly managed.
-[41]
+Complications arising from the central causes of vertigo are variable, depending on whether the etiology is accurately identified and properly diagnosed and managed.[51]

 Deterrence and Patient Education

-Labyrinthitis is often secondary to another infection, such as otitis media or meningitis.
-Therefore, early diagnosis and effective management should prevent the development of labyrinthitis or at least minimize the risk of long-term complications.
-It is also key that populations are up to date with their vaccinations to reduce the risk of contracting measles, mumps, or rubella.
-Patients with vertigo should be encouraged to attempt mobilizing as soon as possible, as this is believed to help with vestibular compensation and prognosis.[2]
+Patient education depends on the underlying cause of vertigo.
+Prevention can be challenging since patients may exhibit a wide range of symptoms.
+For example, labyrinthitis often results from another infection, such as otitis media or meningitis.
+Therefore, early diagnosis and proper management are crucial for preventing labyrinthitis and reducing the risk of long-term complications.
+Populations should keep their immunizations up to date to reduce the risk of contracting measles, mumps, or rubella.
+Patients experiencing vertigo should be encouraged to start mobilizing as soon as possible, as this is believed to aid in the prognosis of vestibular compensation.[2]
 Patients who receive a prolonged course of benzodiazepines and/or antihistamines to treat their vertigo appear to have delayed vestibular recovery.

-Ménière disease is suspected if the patient experiences hearing loss in 1 ear with vertigo attacks lasting from several minutes to several hours and tinnitus.
-Patients who experience these symptoms must seek consultation with their general practitioner or the emergency department.
-In the case of BPPV, it is best to explain that it is a non-life-threatening condition.
-Its favorable prognosis reassures patients that it is not a severe condition.
-Patients should also be warned that recurrences are common even after successful management with repositioning maneuvers so that further treatment may be necessary.
+Another example is Ménière disease, which is suspected when a patient presents with unilateral hearing loss, episodes of vertigo lasting from several minutes to several hours, and tinnitus.
+Such patients should consult their primary care physician or visit the emergency department for further evaluation.
+In the case of BPPV, it is advisable to clarify that this condition is non-life-threatening.
+Communicating a favorable prognosis can reassure patients that their condition is not severe.
+Additionally, patients should be informed that recurrences are common even after successful treatment with repositioning maneuvers; further interventions may be required.

 Pearls and Other Issues

-Recent group consensus recommendations were against routine and unnecessary radiographic imaging for patients who meet the diagnostic criteria for BPPV if there are no additional signs and/or symptoms inconsistent with BPPV.
-There is no need for additional vestibular testing for patients who meet diagnostic criteria for BPPV without additional vestibular signs and/or symptoms.
-The routine and prolonged treatment of BPPV with vestibular suppressant medications such as antihistamines and/or benzodiazepines should be avoided.
-If red flag signs for a central cause of vertigo are present, further investigation with brain MRI or brain CT scan (thin slice) is recommended.
-Despite the wider availability of diagnostic and imaging tests, a thorough history and focused physical examination are the key requirements needed for accurate diagnosis and management.
-[42]
+Recent consensus guidelines recommend against routine, unnecessary radiographic imaging for patients who meet the diagnostic criteria for BPPV, unless additional signs or symptoms suggest otherwise.
+No additional vestibular testing is required for patients diagnosed with BPPV who do not exhibit other vestibular signs or symptoms.
+Routine, prolonged use of vestibular suppressants, such as antihistamines or benzodiazepines, should be avoided.
+If red flag signs indicating a central cause of vertigo are present, further evaluation with a brain MRI or thin-slice brain CT scan is advised.
+Despite increased access to diagnostic and imaging tools, a detailed history and focused physical examination remain essential for accurate diagnosis and management.[52]

 Enhancing Healthcare Team Outcomes